15 Easy Ways to Save Money

 You can track spending (including every cash/debit/credit card transaction and every bill you pay) by using an app, jotting down every purchase, or collecting all of your receipts and writing it all down later.

-You might then set a certain day of the week to look over the week’s spending.
+You might then set a certain day to look over the week’s spending.
 This can be an enlightening exercise.
-Because spending can be so frictionless these days, many of us don’t have a real sense of how much we are actually spending on a day-to-day basis.
+Because spending can be so frictionless these days, many of us don’t have a real sense of how much we are actually shelling out on a day-to-day basis.

 Just seeing it all laid out in black and white can immediately make you think twice before you buy something nonessential and inspire you to become more intentional with every dollar.